 There’s perhaps no genre more synonymous with mobile than puzzle games.
-The best mobile games are good for a device with no buttons, and the pace of these games plays well with the low session time, and start-and-stop nature of mobile gaming.
-It could be series like Monument Valley, smartly combining puzzle-play with optical illusions, or games like Lara Croft Go, channeling the classic, adventure puzzles of the original Tomb Raider game series.
+The best mobile puzzle games are good for a device with no buttons, with a pace that plays well, allowing for small gaming sessions, and catering to the start-and-stop nature of mobile gaming.
+It could be a series like Monument Valley, smartly combining puzzle-play with optical illusions, or games like Lara Croft Go, channeling the classic, adventure puzzles of the original Tomb Raider game series.

 Here are THE BEST MOBILE PUZZLE GAMES

 Even though premium mobile games aren’t turning out as lucrative for Tiny Touch Tales as they used to be, we’re pleased to see the developer still willing to apply those excellent skills at making mobile games.
 Maze Machina, once again demonstrates Tiny Touch Tales’s mastery of its craft.

 Suffice to say that this is an excellent take on the concept of the maze, and offers a lot of challenge, a respectable amount of levels, and is replayable without feeling like a grind.